Dr Lisa Smithstead

-I am Visiting Examiner for undergraduate degrees and graduate diplomas in Media Arts at Royal Holloway, University of London (2017-2020).
+I was a Visiting Examiner for undergraduate degrees and graduate diplomas in Media Arts at Royal Holloway, University of London (2017-2020).

 I have acted as a peer reviewer for a number of film and literary journals, and have reviewed monograph proposals for publishers including Edinburgh University Press.